What is Pet Insurance For?

 - Choose a higher excess, which is the amount of each treatment you pay out of pocket.

-- Take advantage of any discounts for which you may be eligible – ask if any available – the company may not offer you anything
+- Take advantage of any discounts for which you may be eligible – ask if any are available – the company may not offer you anything.

-- Make sure the insurance company has the correct information Veterinary bills have risen alarmingly in the last few years.
-But just as with human medical insurance, there are numerous policy options available, and some major pitfalls to be avoided.
+- Ensure the insurance company has the correct information.
+Veterinary bills have risen alarmingly in the last few years.
+But just as with human medical insurance, there are numerous policy options available and some major pitfalls to be avoided.
 Any pet owner considering the purchase of pet health insurance is well advised to take time to educate himself or herself about the various policy options available before making a purchasing decision.

-The information provided above covers some of the basics, but is by no means exhaustive – it is based on personal experience, not an inside knowledge of the Pet Insurance Industry.
+The information provided above covers some of the basics but is by no means exhaustive – it is based on personal experience, not inside knowledge of the Pet Insurance Industry.
 The consumer magazine, Which also has an article on pet insurance, explained